 ‘Coral Seas’ (jamesonii) CORAL PINK PASSIONFLOWER closeup typical habit one of the showiest, most vigorous, fastest growing vines for California climates.
 I have seen it swallow an oak tree,m but it was probably put on this earth to cover chain link fences.
 Still, it can be restrained to reasonable size by annual or biannual pruning and is well worth the effort for the heavy and almost continuous display of bloom.
 Showy intricate flowers to 4" across are well displayed, covering the outside of the plant from spring through fall.
 It is damaged below 27°F, but it will resprouts from the roots at even colder temperatures and recovers extremely quickly, drawing from reserves stored in its roots.
 Still it will be unhappy if it is severely damaged every year, and it may eventually lose its crown.
 This plant is a five star hummingbird attractor.
 It also attracts humans, especially children (but me too), who have found they can bite a little hole in the bulb at the base of the flower tube and suck out the pool of nectar that collects there.
 Grow it in at least half a day of direct sun with average drainage or better, infrequent summer watering in cool summer climates, and sited where you can appreciate the flowers.
 There may be a couple of very similar cultivars in the trade going under the name ‘Coral Seas.’ rev 10/2005

-'Frederick' flowers this is the largest of the "easily grown" varieties, meaning you don't need to hand pollinate (spare me - for a tablespoon or two of edible pulp??) and that it will actually flower and bear under typical North American conditions.
+'Frederick' GIANT PURPLE PASSIONFRUIT flowers this is the largest of the "easily grown" varieties, meaning you don't need to hand pollinate the flowers (spare me - for a tablespoon or two of edible pulp??) and that it will actually flower and bear under typical North American conditions.
 Other large passionfruits either aren't self-fertile, are impossibly tender, need tropical or truly subtropical amounts of heat, and/or are often slow to mature and come into production.
-The fruit if this variety looks like the typical black P. edulis fruit but is about twice as large, as are the flowers.
+The fruit if this variety looks like the typical black P. edulis fruit but is about twice as large, as are the flowers, and the shape is ovoid as opposed to the usual spherical.
 The fruit are usually large enough to fill the palm of your hand.
-The downside is that while the fruit are twice as large, it only produces half as many.
-Also, you must use some kind of soft groundcover beneath (Vinca, star jasmine, etc.) to break the fall of the falling ripe fruit or the hard rind will crack and the inside will spoil.
-As with the regular forms of P. edulis, fruit should be afterripened until wrinkled before eating, by which time the acidity level of the fruit will have fallen and flavor and sweetness will be at their peak.
-Protect from frost, Sunset zones 9, 16-17, 21-24/USDA zone 9. rev 7/2011
+The downside is that while the fruit are twice as large, it only produces half as many, so you really don't get any more yield.
+Also, you must use some kind of soft groundcover beneath (Vinca, star jasmine, etc.) to break the fall of the falling ripe fruit.
+Otherwise the hard rind will crack and the inside will spoil, as both are moist.
+As with the regular forms of P. edulis, fruit should be after-ripened, until dry and wrinkled, before eating, by which time the acidity level of the fruit will have fallen and flavor and sweetness will be at their peak.
+According to the CRFG Fruit Facts page this is a Patrick Worley creation, Kahuna x Brazilian Golden.
+Protect from frost, USDA zone 9/Sunset zones 9, 16-17, 21-24. rev 1/2019

 manicata 'Linda Escobar' flowers taking care of the competition at Buena Creek Gardens arguably the showiest variety and nicest flower of any species of Passionflower.
 The intense orange red color, dark blue coronal filaments, excellent flower size and petal conformation, and nicely held flowers that face out and up on the outside of the foliage canopy make this one hard to beat if you have the climate to grow it.
 It is an improved version of the species, differing as far as I can tell only in that critical point that it is facultative or simple long day initiation whereas P.manicata itself seems to be long day or very long day initiation, restricting its flowering to three summer months.
 This selection can flower for 7-8 months.
 This is right up there with the finest Salvias and Grevilleas for attracting hummingbirds, with its easy-to-find and copious nectar supply and perfect color.
 It is a close partner to 'Coral Seas,' matching it in almost every way except tint, and that 'Coral Seas' may have a slight edge on it in the way of flower production.
 Expect the same unparalleled vigor and rampant growth (can cover a house or bring down a oak if not controlled) and essentially identical behavior in frosty conditions (severly damaged below 27F, and often killed to the ground or beyond at 25F).
 Sun, average soils, rather drought tolerant when established and much better controlled by restricted watering.
 Northern South America. rev 3/2008